Paths of Glory (The Simpsons): Plot

-Lisa participates in an Alternative Energy Derby with a car moved powered by solar energy, but the Duff Blimp passes over making her car stop inches from the finish line.
+Lisa participates in an Alternative Energy Derby with a car powered by solar energy, but the Duff Blimp passes over and causes her car to stop inches from the finish line.
 She is mocked because of this, and the Old Jewish Man comments about Amelia Vanderbuckle, a Springfieldian inventor of the 19th century who was committed to the Springfield Asylum, following an accident caused by one of her inventions beheading one of the town's aldermen, however, she continued to make her inventions.
-Lisa realizes that the only way to bring her reputation back is to break into the asylum with Bart and find one of her inventions.
+Lisa realizes that the only way to bring her reputation back is to break into the mental asylum with Bart and find one of Amelia's inventions.

-At the asylum, Lisa discovers a clue from a voice recording of Amelia's which reveals a secret diary with details of an invention that could restore Amelia's reputation.
-Bart finds the diary of Nathan Little, a sociopath who lived there.
-He decides to take the diary to school and show it to his friends, which terrorizes Ralph Wiggum, who later tells about the diary to his father Chief Wiggum.
-Wiggum assumes Bart wrote the diary himself and informs Marge that he is a sociopath, making her and Homer worried.
+At the asylum, Lisa discovers a clue from a voice recording of Amelia's, which reveals a secret diary with details of an invention that could restore Amelia's reputation as a whole.
+Bart finds the diary of Nathan Little, a sociopath who lived there, in the asylum.
+He decides to take the diary to school and shows it to his friends, which terrorizes Ralph Wiggum, who later tells about the diary to his father Chief Wiggum.
+Wiggum assumes Bart wrote the diary himself and informs Marge that he himself, is a sociopath, making her and Homer worried about their own son.
 They decide to do a sociopath test with him, disguised as a "Jet ski Dude or Motocross Maestro" test, but the label falls off and Bart discovers his parents' intentions and decides to answer all the questions as if he was the worst sociopath that ever existed.
 This makes Homer and Marge even more worried, and they decide to take Bart to an asylum.
-As all the children there have no reactions, so an army general says that they are perfect to test U.S. Air Force Drone Simulators.
+As all the children there have no reactions, an army general says that they are perfect to test U.S. Air Force Drone Simulators.
 Bart manages to destroy all targets, but later the USAF General informs the children that they were actually controlling a real drone, killing real people (as in Ender's Game).
 While the other kids react enthusiastically, Bart is horrified by this news and tearfully says he didn't, and doesn't, want to kill anyone; the General and a civilian staffer tell Bart he has shown he is a good person with genuine emotions, and that he will be sent home because that makes him completely useless for their project.
 To Bart's relief, the kids are told that the first revelation was a lie and that the program is in fact a simulation, but unlike Bart, the other kids have "passed" the test and can expect work in the future.